 What we do know is this: many people are out of work and vying for the jobs that are available.
 If you’re back in the market and feeling overwhelmed, try to pace yourself and set up a strategy for your job search, starting by identifying what you want.
 Once you’ve laid out your must-haves, you can start connecting the dots between your career goals and your next career move.
-If you’re not sure where to start, we’ve compiled some actionable tips in this Guide to Hacking Your Job Search.

 Where to Look for Jobs

 Big job boards can often seem like a shot in the dark when looking for work.
 You could spend countless hours applying for jobs, only to receive automated email responses, or worse, no response at all.
 The truth is that job boards are too easy, for both employers to post available jobs and for job seekers to apply, so the numbers just aren’t in your favor.
 Hiring managers receive, on average, about 250 resumes for each job posting, so even if your resume is optimized well, you might still miss out on a great role due to factors out of your control.
 Sometimes job boards are more useful for research purposes — to gauge what’s out there, who’s hiring, and what you can expect in terms of salary.
 But don’t spend too much time there — we recommend using about 10% of your time applying online.